Subscribers to my email list get free early access to future chapters!

 “It’s too big.
 I can’t swallow it,” Lina continued, her face down, eyes upward in Qingcang’s gaze.

 “I’m not being ungrateful!
-It’s just; I can’t…” Lina pouted, her words trailing off.
+It’s just, I can’t…” Lina pouted, her words trailing off.

 Qingcang sighed deeply this time, taking the pill from Lina and gazing at her pitiful eyes.
 He crushed the pill in his hand into five smaller pieces.
 The sound of the medicine being crushed was like the shattering of glass.
 “They’re small.
 You can take them now, right?” he said, offering the smaller pieces to her.

-Lina smiled kindly at Qingcang, feeling overjoyed for experiencing his kindness, and nodded.
+Lina smiled kindly at Qingcang, feeling overjoyed at experiencing his kindness, and nodded.
 She took one piece from his hand and paused to look delighted with him as she began to value their friendship more by the minute.
 She placed the piece in her mouth, and he leaned closer to see if she was swallowing it.

 However, there was one problem.